Sketching & Streaming

 These have been adapted for machine learning in several ways:

-• Gradient compression: Ivkin et al. (2019) (Ivkin et al., 2019) used Count-Min Sketch for compressing gradients in distributed training, transmitting only a sketch instead of the full gradient vector.
+- Gradient compression: Ivkin et al. (2019) (Ivkin et al., 2019) used CountSketch for compressing gradients in distributed training, transmitting only a sketch instead of the full gradient vector.
+CountSketch is the natural choice here because it is linear (and thus mergeable across workers) and supports L2-norm estimation, properties that Count-Min Sketch does not provide.
 This reduces communication cost from O(d) to O(k * log(d/k)) per worker per iteration, enabling efficient distributed training of models with billions of parameters.
+We discuss this and other gradient-sketching methods in detail in "Applications to Distributed Training" below.

-• Feature hashing: Weinberger et al. (2009) (Weinberger et al., 2009) used hashing to reduce feature dimensionality while preserving inner products, a technique widely used in large-scale linear models and recommendation systems.
+- Feature hashing: Weinberger et al. (2009) (Weinberger et al., 2009) used hashing to reduce feature dimensionality while preserving inner products, a technique widely used in large-scale linear models and recommendation systems.
 Feature hashing maps high-dimensional sparse features to a lower-dimensional space using a hash function, avoiding the need to maintain an explicit feature dictionary.

-CountSketch for Gradient Compression
+CountSketch for Optimizer-State Compression

 Streaming PCA and Frequent Directions